Screaming Into Silence (a story)

 Room 408, The Left Wing

 Mentally unstable, my foot.
 James, you’d know if I was mentally unstable.
 I’m not.
-I don’t know why I’m here, in this place for “mentally unstable” people.
+I don’t know why I’m here, in this hospital for “mentally unstable” people.
 The French girl in the next room keeps sobbing and screaming bloody murder—she alternates days.
 I think today’s a murder day.
 I can already hear her shrieks piercing the thin walls.
+They sound so near.
+I can almost feel them coming from my own lips.
+Taunting.
+Tantalising.

-I’m not like that.
+BUT NO. I’m not like that, I’m not, I promise.
 You’d tell them, James, you’d not let them keep your girl stuck in this God-forsaken place.
 But you’re gone, now, and there’s no one else left for me.

 No one else will laugh at my awful jokes.
 No one else cares about me.